-When it comes to picking out a bow, there are a lot of different things to look at.
+When it comes to picking out the best recurve bow or any other bow, there are a lot of different things to look at.
 There are different ways that you will look at each of these options, but I will make sure to touch on the different ways that these will affect your bow and what purposes might require different criteria.

-1. Purpose of the Bow – There are a couple major reasons for getting a bow.
+There are a couple of major reasons for getting a bow.
 You might get a bow to go hunting.
-If that’s what you’re looking for, then you will want a setup that will really get the most power out of your bow.
+If that’s what you’re looking for, then you will want a setup that will really get the most power out of your bow just like when you’re picking a battery for trolling motor.
 This means that you will want a higher arrow speed.
 You might also want a higher let off as well.
 Let off is where the archer is holding less of the draw weight.
 This means that you can have your bow ready but won’t have to struggle with the draw weight.
 You will also want a higher draw weight, so finding a bow with a good let off rate and a high draw weight will likely be essential for you.
 You might also want a lighter bow if you’re going out hunting with this bow.

 If you’re wanting to use your bow for target shooting, then you don’t necessarily need a bow that has a high draw weight.
 You’re looking for a bow that you will be able to shoot accurately.
 A lower draw weight, a higher let off, and a heavier bow might be what you need.
 The heavier weight (or even a longer bow) will help you get a more accurate shot.
-The high let off will allow you to really focus on getting just the right shot with your bow.
+The high let-off and using a tree stand will allow you to really focus on getting just the right shot with your bow.

 If you’re hunting, you’ll want a shorter bow.
 That’ll make it easier to carry around and also easier to fire.
 For target shooting, a larger bow will actually make it easier to get a good shot.
 The average length for compound bows that you want is roughly 30 to 32 inches.
 However, the length of the bow that works for you might be a little bit different.
 Make sure that you pick something that works for you.
 It doesn’t really matter if it doesn’t work for other people.

-4. Weight – The weight of the bow can affect how you shoot.
-The lighter the bow, the longer you can carry it around with you and the more comfortable that you will feel with this bow.
+The weight of the bow can affect how you shoot.
+The lighter the bow, the longer you can carry it around with you along with the durable survival knife and the more comfortable you will feel with this bow.
 A heavier bow might be easier to aim with if you’re doing target shooting.
 For hunting, you’ll have to figure out a median where you won’t miss that often when you’re firing, but you’ll also be able to carry it with you for long periods of time.
 It’s a very personal thing to deal with, so make sure that you’re finding something that is right for you.

 However, higher draw weights can mean that some people won’t be able to reach their ideal draw length.
 As we have already discussed, this can cause a lot of problems for the archer.
 The way that we deal with this is through let off.